maximi7ian/budgeter/SETUP.md

 **Important**: Use a strong password (8+ characters minimum).

-### 2. TrueLayer Integration (Required for Live Data)
+### 2. TrueLayer Integration (Optional - For Real Bank Data)

-Connect to UK bank accounts via TrueLayer:
+**By default, the app runs in dummy mode** with fake data for testing.
+To connect real UK bank accounts:

 1. Create an app at [TrueLayer Console](https://console.truelayer.com/)
 2. Enable the **Data** product